k0rventen/lampone/README.md

         ...
 ```

-4. Get the discord webhook token and set the `discord_webhook` key in the inventory accordingly.
+4. [Create a discord webhook for your channel](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) and set the `discord_webhook` key in the inventory accordingly.

 5. Deploy the restic config using ansible: